alexleboucher/docker-express-postgres-boilerplate/README.md

 You can logout with the POST route `/api/auth/logout`.
 You can access this route only if you are authenticated.

-You can get your authentication state by using the GET route `/api/auth/authenticated`.
+You can get your authentication status by using the GET route `/api/auth/authenticated`.
 If you're authenticated, it will send `You are authenticated` as response.
 Otherwise, it will send `You are not authenticated`.

 ---